onzinsky/ndmazes/README.md

 In fact, generating the graph is easy compared to finding a way of displaying the nD mazes that hold for any dimension.
 I mean, there is only one function that will print the maze regardless of the number of dimensions.
 So I guess the difficult part was really designing and implementing that.

+#### Notes

+1. I am not particularly proficient in C++ but I wanted to try it out.
+Which means probably some conventions are way off.
+2. This is the first working version, so its **far from perfection**.
+3. I developed this using vscode, and am uploading vscode files in case anyone wants to know how I'm compiling.

-### Acknowledgements:
+#### Acknowledgements:

 - Kruskal code from CodeGeeks.
 Source in kruskal.cpp
 - ClearScreen code is from another site.
 Source in clear_screen.cpp.
 - Some other stuff like random number generator or time measuring are also from some other sources I will write down later.

-### Status:

-THIS IS A WORK IN PROGRESS: first working version of the generator.
-I wanted to prove it could work first.
-Now is the time to improve it.

-### User Manual
+#### User Manual:

 **Basic usage:**